 A resident of the ridge, a Green Crested Lizard, says hello.

 Resources on the Battle of Pasir Panjang and on Kent Ridge:

 More blog postings on the walk:

 Fifty people and two dogs on the Battle of Pasir Panjang Commemorative Walk, by N. Sivasothi a.k.a.
 Otterman, on Raffles Museum Toddycats!

 The walk to commemorate The Battle of Pasir Panjang! by Leone Fabre on “my life in Singapore”.

-The next Battle of Pasir Panjang Commemorative Walk would take place on 12 February 2012, which will also mark the 70th Anniversary of the battle.
+The next Battle of Pasir Panjang Commemorative Walk would take place on 12 February 2017.
 For more information and to signup, please click on this link.